 b) CC.

 c) On transmission of RRCReconfiguration message (TS 38.331 [20] clause 5.3.5), where the message denotes a conditional handover configuration, to the UE configured with an inter-gNB conditional handover from the source NRCellCU to the target NRCellCU, the counter is stepped by 1.
-The counter shall only be stepped by 1 even is several configurations are sent to the UE during a cell dwelling time.
+The counter shall only be stepped by 1 even if several RRCReconfiguration messages are sent to the UE during a cell dwelling time.

 d) A single integer value.